The Office of the Registrar and Student Services

 Health & Wellness

 Wellness refers to overall physical, emotional, intellectual, spiritual, and social condition, not simply the absence of illness.
 When a student is not feeling at their best, the friendly team at the Health and Wellness Centre offers a wide range of services to support students in achieving their personal and academic best.
 The Health & Wellness team includes family physicians, registered nurses, counsellors, psychiatrists, a dietitian, and support staff.
-They provide confidential, student-centred health care, including comprehensive medical care, immunization, sexual health care, counselling and referrals.
+They provide confidential, student-centered health care, including comprehensive medical care, immunization, sexual health care, counselling and referrals.
 Services are available to all full- and part-time students who possess a valid TCard and have health insurance coverage.

 Architectural and Visual Studies Student Union (AVSSU)